BlackForgeStudio/Warp-Hopper/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: 🚀 Feature Request
+about: Suggest a new feature or enhancement
+title: "[FEATURE] "
+labels: enhancement
+assignees: ''
+---

 ## 🚀 Feature Request

-### 1. Feature Summary
+### Feature Summary
-Provide a short description of the feature.
+Short description of the requested feature.

+---

-### 2. Problem It Solves
+### Problem It Solves
-What limitation or issue does this address?
+What limitation does this address?

+---

-### 3. Proposed Solution
+### Proposed Solution
-Describe how you think it should work.
+Describe how it should work.

+---

-### 4. Alternative Solutions
+### Alternative Approaches
-Have you considered another approach?
+Any other ideas?

+---

-### 5. Additional Context
+### Additional Context
-Screenshots, mockups, or examples from other plugins.
+Screenshots, examples, or references.